 Guru Verify is a mobile and web app for quicker, more cost effective acceptance testing.

-The product combines FairHeat’s knowledge of commissioning acceptance testing and the technical skill of Guru’s product and engineering teams.
+The product combines FairHeat’s knowledge of commissioning acceptance testing and the technical skill of product and engineering teams at Guru Systems.
 With it, you can verify network performance in line with CP1 2020 in up to 90% less time.

 - Define testing criteria and check dwelling status remotely via the web app